wwhenxuan/wwhenxuan.github.io/index.md

 ## 🎖️ Honors & Awards

 - 2025 Outstanding Undergraduate Paper (the only one in the major, 60 in the whole school);
-- 2024-2025 Graduate Special Scholarship, Outstanding Graduate Model (First in Major, 1/165);
+- 2024-2025 Graduate Special Scholarship, Outstanding Graduate Title (First in Major, 1/165);
 - 2023-2024 National Scholarship, School-level Outstanding Student Title;
 - 2023-2024 [Xiaomi](https://gongyi.mi.com/foundation#/home) Scholarship: 5,000 RMB (Only one place available in the school of AI);
 - 2022-2023 First-class Scholarship, School-level Outstanding Student Title;